Tuesday, April 9, 2024

 Director: Ishiro Honda

 The most interesting aspect of this movie is not Godzilla nor Mechagodzilla, but the character of Katsura Mafune (the lovely Tomoko Ai), a cybernetic human, who is torn between obeying her father, a bitter scientist, or following her heart and helping out Akira, her love interest.
 Dr. Mafune, bitter that his scientific theories were rejected, has created a monster of his own, Titanosaurus, and teamed up with space aliens, who are hell bent on taking over the world.
-This was the last movie of the Showa Era and it wouldn't be until 1984 that Toho Studios revived the Godzilla franchise.
+This was the last movie of the Showa Era and it wouldn't be until 1984 that Toho Studios would revive the Godzilla franchise.

 12. Invasion of Astro Monster (1965)